Texas Tech University

 Department chairpersons, school directors, and area coordinators are recommended by the dean of the appropriate college and appointed by the Provost, in accordance with OP 32.03.
 They serve in their administrative roles without tenure and at the discretion of the dean.
 The dean reviews chairpersons annually.

-Each department chairperson, school director, and area coordinator, in cooperation with the faculty, is responsible for supervising the activities of the department, developing curriculum, advising students, preparing department budget requests, evaluating the performance of the faculty and staff on an annual basis, recommending tenure and promotion, recommending merit increases and post-tenure reviews, and initiating appointment recommendations (OPs 32.03, 32.06, 32.32).
+Each department chairperson, school director, and area coordinator, in cooperation with the faculty, is responsible for supervising the activities of the department, school, or area; developing curriculum; advising students; preparing department budget requests; evaluating the performance of the faculty and staff on an annual basis; recommending tenure, promotion, and continuing appointment; recommending merit increases and post-tenure reviews; and initiating appointment recommendations (OPs 32.03, 32.06, 32.32).

 Academic Council